Northern-Moose/newsaggregator/_ROADMAP.md

    table and standardizes it all.
 4. Our Angular frontend app then makes POST requests to the hub table to populate a user's stories.
 5. User login outsourced to Facebook/Google.
+Users are tracked in a separate SQL table.